barryvanveen/lastfm/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This package provides an intuitive fluid interface for mretrieve data from the last.fm API.
+This package provides an intuitive fluid interface to retrieve data from the last.fm API.
 At the moment only user-related methods are supported, like retrieving the most played artists for last year.
 Adding more methods would be easy, so let me know if you could use those.